 • The Lower and Middle Decks burned during the Saddleridge Fire in October 2019.
 The fire burned the irrigation system that was installed prior to the fire, and the vegetation has been without supplemental water ever since.
-While southern California received above-average rainfall in the winter of 2022 and spring of 2023, supplemental irrigation may be necessary if native plants show signs of desiccation stress.
+While southern California received above-average rainfall in the winter of 2023/2024, supplemental irrigation may be necessary if native plants show signs of desiccation stress.
 If indicators of drought stress are observed, it is recommended that the irrigation system within the Lower and Middle Decks are re-installed to promote germination and growth of native plant species.